Cul-Dude/Handwritten-Digit-Prediction/README.md

 ## Project Highlights
-1) Importing necessary libraries and MNSIT Dataset: We used tensorflow, numpy, keras, to work with our dataset and make model's architechture.
-We used matplotlib and searborn to depict our model's progress and accuracy graphically.
+1) Importing necessary libraries and MNSIT Dataset: Used machine learning libraries tensorflow, numpy, keras, to work with our dataset and make model's architechture, used matplotlib and searborn to depict  model's progress and accuracy graphically.

 2) Data Preprocessing: Cleaned and preprocessed the MNIST dataset to ensure high-quality input for the model.